arnavaidya/Web-Application-Testing-Checklist/README.md

                  dirsearch -u http://testphp.vulnweb.com

 4) Check the caches of major search engines for publicly accessible sites.
    - The Internet Archive's 'Wayback Machine' archives websites over time.
 It allows you to view snapshots of a website from various points in the past, offering a rich source of historical information.
+   - Google Dorking - try leveraging the “filetype” and “site” operators to find things like “/sitemap.xml” or “/robots.txt” on websites (https://www.exploit-db.com/google-hacking-database).

 5) Check for differences in content based on user agent (e.g. mobile sites, accessing as a search engine crawler).

 6) Check webpage comments and metadata for information leakage.

 #### Development Review

+1) Check the web application framework

+2) Perform web application fingerprinting

+3) Identify technologies used

+4) Identify user roles

+5) Identify application entry points

+6) Identify client-side code

+7) Identify multiple versions/channels (e.g. web, mobile web, mobile app)